CypRiv/genal/README.md

     The PRS computation was successful and used 759/1545 (49.126%) SNPs.
     PRS data saved to SBP_prs.csv

 Here, we see that about half of the SNPs were not extracted from the data.
 In such cases, we may want to try and salvage some of these SNPs by looking for proxies (SNPs in high linkage disequilibrium, i.e. highly correlated SNPs).
-This can be done by specifying the 'proxy = True' argument:
+This can be done by specifying the `proxy = True`. argument:

 ```python
 SBP_clumped.prs(name = "SBP_prs" ,path = "Pop_chr$", proxy = True, reference_panel = "eur", r2=0.8, kb=5000, window_snps=5000)